 No one wants to view life through red, burning, scratchy eyes, but plenty of us do.
 According to the American Academy of Ophthalmology, nearly five million Americans struggle with dry eye syndrome.
-Others believe they have the condition, but have a different issue with similar symptoms.
-The disease confuses patients and health care professionals, alike.
+Others believe they have it, but actually have a different issue with similar symptoms.
+The disease confuses patients and health care professionals alike.

 Recognizing the symptoms

 Despite its simple name, the syndrome can present multiple symptoms, including:

 - Pain, burning or scratchy sensation